 Omega-3 fish supplements reduce triglyceride levels by up to 40 % in some research, an astonishingly high amount.
-The Agency for Healthcare Research and Quality analysed 123 studies on fatty acids and concluded that “omega-3 fatty acids demonstrated a consistently large, significant effect on triglycerides—a net decrease of 10 to 33 %.”
+The Agency for Healthcare Research and Quality analysed 123 studies on fatty acids and concluded that “omega-3 demonstrated a consistently large, significant effect on triglycerides—a net decrease of 10 to 33 %.”
 The effect is most pronounced in those with high triglycerides, to begin with.

 Omega-3 blood levels are one of the best predictors of a sudden heart attack.
 Those with the highest risk for heart attacks have the lowest levels of omega-3s.
 In the UK, heart attack survivors have now prescribed fish supplements for life in keeping with the guidelines of the British National Institute for Health and Clinical Excellence.
-Many physicians also consider supplementation with fatty acids is an important part of nutritional treatment for heart health, diabetes and metabolic syndrome.
+Many physicians also consider supplementation with fish oil is an important part of nutritional treatment for heart health, diabetes and metabolic syndrome.

 Fish oils may also help to ease menstrual cramps.
 From soothing hot flushes to smoothing your mood, taking this oil benefits the menopause.
 So it works as menopause supplements.

-In addition, omega-3s may play a role in mental health: some nutritionists believe that there is a correlation between the increasing incidence of depression in Australia and the declining consumption of fish, and preliminary studies suggest that omega-3 fatty acids may reduce the severity of schizophrenia by about 25%, and also help to correct dyslexia in children.
+In addition, omega-3s may play a role in mental health: some nutritionists believe that there is a correlation between the increasing incidence of depression in Australia and the declining consumption of oily fish, and preliminary studies reported that omega-3 fatty acids may reduce the severity of schizophrenia by about 25%, and also help to correct dyslexia in children.

 Possible side effects

 Fish oil capsules may cause belching, flatulence, bloating, nausea and diarrhoea.
 Very high doses may result in a slightly fishy body odour.
 There is some concern that high doses can lead to internal bleeding, but a study of people with heart disease who took 8000 mg of fish supplements in addition to aspirin (an anticoagulant) found no increase in the incidence of internal bleeding.
 Some studies have found that high doses of fish oils worsen blood sugar control in people with diabetes; others have shown no effect.
-To be safe, diabetics should not take more than 2000 mg of oil capsules a day except on medical advice.
+To be safe, diabetics should not take more than 2000 mg of capsules a day except on medical advice.